Alejogb1/job-board/blog-data/how-can-torchtext-vocab-be-used-with-torchscript.md

 id: "how-can-torchtext-vocab-be-used-with-torchscript"
 ---

-Alright, let's tackle the complexities of integrating `torchtext` vocabularies with `torchscript`.
+, let's tackle the complexities of integrating `torchtext` vocabularies with `torchscript`.
 It’s a challenge I've encountered quite a few times, particularly when deploying natural language processing models in production environments where optimizing for speed and portability is critical.
 The friction often arises because `torchtext`'s `Vocab` objects aren't directly compatible with the static graph nature of `torchscript`.
 The standard `torchtext` workflow utilizes dynamic lookups which aren't scriptable.
 This is where a few workarounds come into play.

 My past project involved a real-time translation system; we were experiencing significant latency issues primarily due to the time spent on vocabulary lookups, which was exacerbated during inference as a result of using a traditional, dynamic `torchtext` vocabulary.
 It became imperative to find a method to transition this dynamic behavior into a static, scriptable form.
 We landed on a two-pronged approach: first, creating a static mapping of tokens to indices, and second, encapsulating the lookup within a `torch.nn.Module`.
 This ultimately facilitated efficient processing while remaining compatible with the torchscript ecosystem.
 Let’s explore the method in some detail.